KVS56/KVS56.github.io/index.md

 - [Apokalypso](./apokalypso.html)
 - [Sur la nature des hommes](./afewlines.html)

 This is all poetry, but I also write essays and prose.
 I haven't put any online though, at the moment.
 If you have any reviews/comments, you can either email me at zeparselmouth@gmail.com or wait until I implement a commenting platform.
-You can also check out my crappy code projects on my Github.
+You can also check out my crappy code projects on my Github account.
+(My username there is KVS56.)

+My other interests include reading and pondering philosophy.
+My interest here comes from a desire to become capable of understanding reality in its purest form.
+My views mostly stem from rationalism, but I have my existentialist days.

+This website is not yet complete.
+Your suggestions can find me at not only the above email address, but also at sharmakrishnavaibhav@gmail.com.
+Things I mean to add, but haven't yet:

+- [ ] Implement a comment section
+- [ ] Add a place for me to record musings in the form of blog posts
+- [ ] Add insights and analytics